Tristan (musician)

 Tristan Cooke (born 1970), is a British psytrance and Goa trance DJ and producer.

 After graduating from Warwick University, he travelled throughout India playing at Full Moon parties in Goa, before returning to the UK in 1993 swiftly establishing his name on the London trance scene at events such as Return to the Source, as well on the emerging outdoor trance party circuit.

 Music career

 Tristan's debut release was with Matsuri Records in 1995; his first album, Audiodrome, was released by Twisted Records in 1998.
+He said, early in his career he was mainly influenced by ManMadeMan & Process.
+"Working with ManMadeMan and Process in the mid-nineties helped me mature as an artist and taught me so much."

 As DJ Tristan, he now performs around the globe at the biggest psytrance festivals, such as Boom and Ozora, as well as other more mainstream dance festivals such as Glastonbury.

-Over the years, Tristan has collaborated with many artists from his fellow Warwick alumnus Cassian Irvine to Ans Guise, Tsuyoshi Suzuki, Raja Ram, The Antidote (Serge Souque of Total Eclipse), Ajja, Avalon and Laughing Buddha among others.
+Over the years, Tristan has collaborated with many artists from his fellow Warwick alumnus Cassian Irvine to Ans Guise, Tsuyoshi Suzuki, Raja Ram, The Antidote (Serge Souque of Total Eclipse), Ajja, Avalon, and Laughing Buddha among others.